Global rates of convergence for nonconvex optimization on manifolds: Example: smooth semidefinite programs

 This problem is of the form of~\eqref{eq:P}, where $f(Y) = \trace(CYY\transpose)$ and the manifold is a product of $n$ unit spheres in $\Rp$:

 In principle, since the parameterization $X=YY\transpose$ breaks convexity, the new problem could have many spurious local optimizers and saddle points.
-Yet, for $p = n+1$, it is known that approximate second-order critical points $Y$ map to approximate global optimizers as $X=YY\transpose$, as stated in the following proposition.
-(For this particular case, there is no explicit need to control $\|\grad f(Y)\|$.) \begin{proposition}[\citet{boumal2016bmsmooth}] If $X^\star$ is optimal for~\eqref{eq:SDP} and $Y$ is feasible for~\eqref{eq:BM} with $p>n$ and $\Hess f(Y) \geq -\varepsilon_H\Id$, then the optimality gap is bounded as
+Yet, for $p = n+1$, it has recently been shown that approximate second-order critical points $Y$ map to approximate global optimizers $X=YY\transpose$, as stated in the following proposition.
+(In this particular case, there is no need to control $\|\grad f(Y)\|$ explicitly.) \begin{proposition}[\citet{boumal2016bmapproach}] If $X^\star$ is optimal for~\eqref{eq:SDP} and $Y$ is feasible for~\eqref{eq:BM} with $p>n$ and $\Hess f(Y) \succeq -\varepsilon_H\Id$, the optimality gap is bounded as

 \end{proposition} Since $f$ is smooth in $\Rnp$ and $\calM$ is a compact submanifold of $\Rnp$, the regularity assumptions~\aref{assu:rtr-regularity-first} and~\aref{assu:rtr-regularity-second} hold with any second-order retraction (Lemmas~\ref{lem:compactsub1} and~\ref{lem:compactsub2}).
-In particular, they hold if $\Retr_Y(\dot Y)$ is the result of normalizing each row of $Y+\dot Y$ (Section~\ref{sec:HandHess}).
+In particular, they hold if $\Retr_Y(\dot Y)$ is the result of normalizing each row of $Y+\dot Y$ (Section~\ref{sec:HandHess}), or if the exponential map is used (which is cheap for this manifold, see Appendix~\ref{apdx:examplecomplexity}).
 Theorem~\ref{thm:rtr-scnd-main} then implies that RTR applied to the nonconvex problem~\eqref{eq:BM} computes a point $X = YY\transpose$ feasible for~\eqref{eq:SDP} such that $\Trace(CX)-\Trace(CX^\star) \leq \delta$ in $\calO(1/\delta^3)$ iterations.
-(To obtain the complexity in $n$, it would be necessary to bound the Lipschitz constants $L_g$ and $L_H$ appearing in~\aref{assu:rtr-regularity-first} and~\aref{assu:rtr-regularity-second} in terms of $n$.)
-Each iteration involves a product $CY$, potentially computing an eigenstep (the Hessian is a structured expression involving $C$ and $Y$), and a retraction.
-The constraints are satisfied up to numerical accuracy at trivial cost.
-While this worst-case bound suggests it may be expensive to obtain high-accuracy solutions via this method, practice shows this is not the case.
-Indeed, in the numerical experiments in~\citep{boumal2015staircase}, the local behavior of RTR is typical of a superlinear local convergence rate.
+Appendix~\ref{apdx:examplecomplexity} bounds the total work with an explicit dependence on the problem dimension $n$ as $\calO(n^{10} / \delta^3)$ arithmetic operations, where $\calO$ hides factors depending on the data $C$ and an additive log-term.
+This result follows from a bound $\LH \leq 8\opnorm{C} \sqrt{n}$ for~\aref{assu:rtr-regularity-second} which is responsible for a factor of $n$ in the complexity---the remaining factors could be improved, see below.